brson/wasm-opt-rs/notes.md

   the FFI boundary.
   These shims instead accept a `const` reference to `std::string`, then make a full copy of the string to pass to the inner method.
-  For our purposes this is fine, others' might want to avoid the copy.
+  For our purposes this is fine, others might want to avoid the copy.
 - While `cxx` automatically catches exceptions that implement `std::exception` and return them as Rust errors, Binaryen's `wasm::ParseException` and `wasm::MapParseException` do not implement `std::exception`,